-Desk compendium having aneroid barometer of conventional design with C spring tension, driven from a single 1½” capsule, the white transfer printed enamel dial calibrated in inches of mercury with a range from 25 – 31 divided to 1/20ths”, the outer part marked with standard meteorological terms, the lower stating “Aneroid Barometer,” blued steel pointer, gilt brass index with setting knob, heavy bevelled glass.
+Desk compendium having aneroid barometer of conventional early pattern French design with C spring tension, driven from a single 1½” capsule, the white transfer printed enamel dial calibrated in inches of mercury with a range from 25 – 31 divided to 1/20ths”, the outer part marked with standard meteorological terms, the lower stating “Aneroid Barometer,” blued steel pointer, gilt brass index with setting knob, heavy bevelled glass.
 All contained within a drum form case.

 The clock with platform escapement and going barrel, the movement of the basic carriage clock design, stamped serial no. “1572,” the enamel dial with roman chapter ring the outer part with five minute stations, blued steel spade hands.
 Heavy bevelled glass.

 Both instruments mounted in suspension rings, and attached to the plume of feathers emanating from a royal coronet displayed above a scroll with the Prince of Wales’ motto “Ich Dien.”
 All raised on a bevelled onyx plinth.